vratidc/vratidc.github.io/_projects/Starmaze.md

 ## Design Approach

 The design approach was guided by outreach constraints and first-time user experience.
 The experience needed to be easy to explain in less than one minute, simple to operate without prior training, and robust enough to run repeatedly in public settings.
 Narrative framing was kept minimal and functional, providing context without requiring long explanations.
 Playtesting with users unfamiliar with VR was used to refine onboarding, reduce confusion, and adjust pacing.
-Particular attention was paid to reducing motion discomfort, ensuring that movement felt intuitive and did not cause disorientation.

 ## Process